-Outsource vs in-house is a critical choice when it comes to finding the right customer service strategy.
+Outsourcing vs in-house is a critical choice when it comes to finding the right customer service strategy.
 There are pros and cons to both.

-In-house operations offer complete transparency and control, but require dedicated resources to maintain.
+In-house operations offer complete transparency and control but require dedicated resources to maintain.
 Outsourced partnerships offer flexibility, cost savings and on-demand expertise.
 The challenge is finding the right partner who can represent your brand appropriately.

 Correctly executed, outsourcing provides more benefits than costs.
 But only if you can find the right partner.
-However, different types of businesses have more to gain from outsourced customer service partnerships.

 - High growth (and variable growth) businesses: High growth and unpredictable growth both create logistical problems for staffing and managing a CS team.
 SaaS businesses are a quintessential example.
 Outsourced customer service provides on-demand access.

-- Small-to-medium sized businesses: It can be hard for all but the largest businesses to dedicate the resources required to build and maintain a customer service function.
+- Small-to-medium-sized businesses: It can be hard for all but the largest businesses to dedicate the resources required to build and maintain a customer service function.
 Outsourced customer service lets you focus on running your business.

-- Business with failing offshore CS functions: As we will address in more detail, offshore and outsourced are not synonymous.
+- Businesses with failing offshore CS functions: As we will address in more detail, offshore and outsourced are not synonymous.
 Businesses struggling to reform offshore CS functions don’t have the in-house infrastructure required to make an easy transition — looking for a new (quality) outsourced partner is a great solution.

 - Businesses with ageing technology: Particularly large businesses with ageing systems can struggle with the agility required to update their technology and processes.
 Outsourced partnerships provide ready-made solutions

-Businesses suited to in-house customer service:
+Businesses that are better suited to in-house customer service

 - Luxury and big-ticket items: Brands that rely on fewer, higher-margin sales are presented with much more manageable and specific CS requirements.
 The in-depth product knowledge and brand experience associated with these businesses play directly into the strengths of an in-house team — and is not benefited so heavily by the flexibility of an outsourced solution.